Connection matrices in combinatorial topological dynamics

 \subsection{Topological spaces}

 For our terminology concerning topological spaces we refer the reader to~\cite{En1989,munkres:00a}.
 Recall that a {\em topology} on a set $X$ is a family $\cT$ of subsets of $X$ which is closed under finite intersections and arbitrary unions, and which satisfies $\emptyset,X\in\cT$.
+A {\em topological space} is a pair $(X,\cT)$ where $\cT$ is a topology on~$X$.
+We often refer to $X$ as a topological space assuming that the topology~$\cT$ on~$X$ is clear from context.
 The sets in $\cT$ are called {\em open}.
 The {\em interior} of~$A$, denoted $\inte A$, is the union of all open subsets of~$A$.
 A subset $A\subseteq X$ is {\em closed} if $X\setminus A$ is open.
 We denote by $\Clsd(X)$ the family of closed subsets of $X$.
-Note that $\Clsd(X)$ is a sublattice of the lattice $\cP(X)$ of subsets of $X$.
 The {\em closure} of $A$, denoted $\cl_\cT A$, or by $\cl A$ if $\cT$ is clear from context, is the intersection of all closed supersets of $A$.

 Given two topological spaces $(X,\cT)$ and $(X',\cT')$ we say that $f:X\to X'$ is {\em continuous} if $U\in\cT'$ implies $f^{-1}(U)\in\cT$.
 If we want to emphasize the involved topologies we say that $f: (X,\cT) \to (X',\cT')$ is continuous.